 Possible Symptoms or Signs of Colorectal Cancer

 Colorectal cancer can have any of a number of symptoms.
 But in its early stages, there may be no symptoms.
-Therefore, having regular colorectal cancer screening beginning at age 50 is wise.
+So having regular colorectal cancer screening beginning at age 50 is wise.

-Symptoms of colorectal cancer can include any of the following:
+Symptoms of colorectal cancer can include any of these.

 - A change in bowel habits.
 It may be constipation, diarrhea, or alternating constipation and diarrhea.
 Or a change in stool consistency for over two weeks.